 HOW TO JOURNAL

-Hopefully these answers can help break down any barriers you might have so you can utilise an incredible tool we all have access to.
-If you don't have the ability to write, voice notes on your phone are a great option that you can use in a very similar way.
+I often get questions about how I journal so I figured I'd break it down for you.
+I hope it can help you get started, pick it back up, or perhaps find another way to use this incredible tool we all have access to.
+If writing isn't your thing or you don't have the ability to write, voice notes on your phone are a great option that you can use in a very similar way.

 Whatever outlet you choose...

-"Better out than in, I always say!" - Shrek
+"Better out than in, I always say!"

 Before I started journaling I was quick to turn to those around me for advice on how to live my life.
 I was indecisive and either assumed other people knew me better than I knew myself or I simply had no idea how to trust my intuition.